Do you want to beautify your garden with plants and have all the materials and containers ready but have confused about choosing sand for plants?

 The sand amount differs according to the plant, as drought-resistant plants like Pinguicula and Pygmie Sundew love sandy soil, while Daylily, Asters, and Coneflowers loathe sands.

 You can try some of the amendments to make the sand suitable for every type of plant.

 - Add compost mainly of plant origin or manure to increase the sand’s nutrition and water retention ability.

 - You can mix 20% of river sand with the potting mix as a substitute for perlite for plants like succulents and roses and 50% for cactus and Adenium plants.

 - Mixing the silica sand in the potting mix of plants like epiphytes, air plants, and bonsai helps improve the soil’s drainage.

-- Apply mulch over the garden plant if you have sandy soil, as it will prevent excess warming of the ground and evaporation.
+- Apply mulch over the garden plant if you have sandy soil, as it will prevent excess ground warming and evaporation.

-- Add coconut coir to the sandy soil as it quickly gets mixed with the sand and helps in holding nutrients to a certain degree.
+- Add coconut coir to the sandy soil as it quickly gets mixed with the sand and helps hold nutrients to a certain degree.

 - Adding granular fertilizer with a 10:10:10 ratio of N: P: K will fill the spaces between the sand particle, but remember to cover them to prevent erosion.

 Where to Buy Sand for Plants?

 Choosing the best sand for your gardening and indoor plants ensures that your hard work will be fruitful in under-maintained conditions.